viraj-nikam/canvas/readme.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/austintoddj/canvas/tree/develop)

 Alternatively, you can use the [contribution guide](.github/CONTRIBUTING.md) to assist you in manually setting up an environment on your own machine.

+ One of the ongoing goals for Canvas is to make it as accessible as possible.
+If you come across any translation mistakes or issues and want to make a contribution, please [create a pull request](https://github.com/austintoddj/canvas/pulls).
+If you don't see your native language included in the `resources/lang` directory, feel free to add it.

 ## Testing